- Year of publication

 The survey focuses on volunteering through groups, clubs and organisations and includes data on recent volunteers, but also lapsed volunteers and non-volunteers.

-The researchers identified 8 key factors that we think make up a quality experience, which they hope will be a starting point for practitioners and policymakers thinking about how they can support volunteers.
+KEY FINDINGS The researchers identified 8 key factors that we think make up a quality experience, which they hope will be a starting point for practitioners and policymakers thinking about how they can support volunteers.

 A (mostly) good news story.
 The vast majority (96%) of volunteers who had given time over the last 12 months said they are very or fairly satisfied with their main volunteering experience.